Pet Insurance vs Savings Fund Cost Calculator

 If your estimated annual emergency probability is above that break-even level, insurance is expected to cost less on average.
 If your estimated probability is below it, self-funding is expected to cost less on average.
 The calculator also handles cases where the denominator is not positive.
 In those situations, a meaningful break-even probability cannot be computed from the chosen inputs, so the result reports that it is undefined.

-Now imagine Miguel revises his risk estimate upward to 25% because his dog is getting older and has a history of orthopedic issues.
+Now imagine Miguel revises his risk estimate upward to 25% because the dog is getting older and has a history of orthopedic issues.
 The expected annual cost with insurance becomes $480 + 0.25 × $1,000 = $730.
 The expected annual cost of self-funding becomes 0.25 × $3,000 = $750.
 With that higher risk estimate, insurance becomes slightly cheaper on average.
 This example shows why the probability input matters so much: the same policy can look expensive at low risk and reasonable at higher risk.

 The lesson is not that one strategy is always better.
 The lesson is that the answer depends on the relationship between premium cost, deductible, reimbursement level, and the chance and size of a major bill.
 This calculator helps you see that relationship clearly instead of guessing.